pvdthings/librarian_app/README.md

 Without a `SUPABASE_URL`, attempting signin will result in a 404 error.

+## Project Structure

+The app is broken down into features or modules, each containing directories for `data`, `widgets`, and `views`.

+- `data` contains Models, ViewModels, Repostories, or any other business logic.
+- `widgets` contains UI components that have no knowledge of the ViewModel.
+- `views` contains UI components that _do_ have knowledge of the ViewModel.
+Pages are the most common, but there may be smaller views that compose a page.

 ## Background

 [PVD Things](https://www.pvdthings.coop) is a non-profit & cooperative tool-lending library based in Providence, RI.